For foodies & nightlife

 Mernda

 End of the Mernda rail extension (opened 2018).
 The best scene in Mernda reflects the suburb’s character — unpretentious and genuine.
-Top picks include The Green Mill and The Little Pantry, with Long Standard as the budget option.
+Top picks include The Green Mill and a local venue, with Long Standard as the budget option.
 Expect to pay $4.00-4.50 for coffee and $18-32 for dinner.
 The suburb is 28km from the CBD.

 Scoresby

 Located at the junction of Eastlink and Stud Road.
 The best scene in Scoresby reflects the suburb’s character — unpretentious and genuine.
-Top picks include The Good Corner and Rex Store, with River’s as the budget option.
+Top picks include a local venue and Rex Store, with River’s as the budget option.
 Expect to pay $4.00-4.50 for coffee and $18-32 for dinner.
 The suburb is 24-35km from the CBD.

 Williams Landing